On this page:

 181 Wireless Rd

-Mathew Johnston is the Counsellor (Education and Research) at the Australian Embassy in Brazil.
-Working closely with his counterpart in Mexico City, Mathew has responsibility for Australia’s education, training and science relationships with Latin American countries outside of the Pacific Alliance, with a primary focus on Brazil and Argentina.
+Kassia Hare is the Counsellor (Education and Research) at the Australian Embassy in Brazil.
+Working closely with her counterpart in Mexico City, Kassia has responsibility for Australia’s education, training and science relationships with Latin American countries outside of the Pacific Alliance, with a primary focus on Brazil and Argentina.

 Australian Embassy Brazil